fabri1983/signaling_server/README.md

 ## Run with Docker and test Distributed Event Bus with Hazelcast

-- *NOTE*: this guide is only valid for Spring Boot Fat WAR due to internal WAR structure.
-If it's a JAR then modify scripts accordingly.
+- *NOTE*: this guide is only valid for Spring Boot Fat JAR due to internal structure.

-- First pack the Signaling Server in a Fat WAR artifact using Spring Boot maven plugin:
+- First pack the Signaling Server in a Fat JAR artifact using Spring Boot maven plugin:
 ```bash
 mvn clean package -P local,eventbus-hazelcast,java11,docker
 ```